Please keep in mind that all odds mentioned are accurate at the time published on 13/05/2014 and are likely to change.

 Excitement is building as the 2014 FIFA World Cup draws ever closer and this summer’s tournament in Brazil brings us some great options from a betting point of view.
 Brazil are favourites to lift the trophy on home soil but what markets should we be looking out for?

-Home advantage has helped the Brazilians to shorten to a price of 3/1 with Bet365 to win the tournament and as the most successful team in World Cup history, few would argue with that ranking.
-Argentina are second favourites at 5/1 with Bet365 and it’s worth noting that Alex Sabella’s team have an easy draw in the group stage and this will benefit them moving forward.
+Home advantage has helped the Brazilians to shorten to a price of 3/1 to win the tournament and as the most successful team in World Cup history, few would argue with that ranking.
+Argentina are second favourites at 5/1 and it’s worth noting that Alex Sabella’s team have an easy draw in the group stage and this will benefit them moving forward.

-Of the European teams, Germany head the betting at 6/1 with Coral while defending champions Spain are further back at an odds of 13/2 with Bet365.
+Of the European teams, Germany head the betting at 6/1 with Coral while defending champions Spain are further back at an odds of 13/2.
 Meanwhile, the highly rated Belgians are among the outsiders at 20/1 with Stan James.

 Germany’s Miroslav Klose has previously won a Golden Boot and he offers a tempting high priced option for 2014 at 50/1 with Stan James.
 Lionel Messi is the favourite here at 8/1 odds with William Hill and Argentina’s easy group may help the Barcelona forward to deliver a profit.